The Information Technology at the University of Washington is for you if:

 Requires real-world experience by participating in an internship.
 As part of the required curriculum IT students are required to participate in information technology related internship.
 This exposes students to what it is like to work in the IT industry.

 - Foundations of Human Computer Interaction for Information Technology & Systems

 - Foundations Web Design and Programming

 - Hardware and Software Systems

 - Apply before

-DisciplinesInformatics & Information Sciences General Engineering & Technology View 1366 other Masters in General Engineering & Technology in United States
+DisciplinesInformatics & Information Sciences Technology Management General Engineering & Technology View 1521 other Bachelors in General Engineering & Technology in United States

 We are not aware of any academic requirements for this programme.